-Our work 'How to make an Open Wave-Reciever' is airing at 10pm CET on Sunday 30th October 2022 for the @radioart106 show produced by soundinista Meira Asher on @rebootfm.
+Our work 'How to make an Open Wave-Reciever' was aired at 10pm CET on Sunday 30th October 2022 for the @radioart106 show produced by soundinista Meira Asher on @rebootfm.
 Listen > 88,4 MHz in Berlin & 90,7 MHz in Potsdam.
 Live Stream > https://radio.net/s/rebootfm

-The first episode in our series 'Constellations of Listening' airs at 8.30pm GMT+1 tonight on Resonance FM.
+Resonance FM are broadcasting our series 'Constellations of Listening' on Saturdays at 8pm.
 22 episodes record our searches for radio reception via homemade radios, EMF, VLF, VHF scanners and other radio devices over many months and across time zones, from listening sites connecting environments, technologies and voices.
 Listen out on Saturdays on 104.4 FM in central London, or online here:

 "I wanted to talk to the Shortwave Collective because they are presenting a radically different vision of what radio is and can be.
 Radio’s history can be thought of as an extended expression of military, political, commercial, and cultural dominance.
 But the Collective embraces play, experimentation, failure, community, and open listening in their feminist radio practice.
 So, let’s talk to the Shortwave Collective and see if we can rethink radio–what it’s for and what it can do." - Mack Hagood